Haroon Akhtar Khan

-Haroon Akhtar Khan (born 1963) is a Pakistani actuary, industrialist and politician who is currently serving as the Special Assistant to the Prime Minister (SAPM) and Minister-in-Charge for Industries and Production.
+Haroon Akhtar Khan (born 1963) is a Pakistani actuary, industrialist and politician who is currently serving as the Adviser to the Prime Minister and Federal Minister for Industries and Production.
 He also previously served as Special Assistant to the Prime Minister on Revenue with the status of Federal Minister from 2015 to 2018.
 He was previously a member of the Senate of Pakistan from 2006 to 2012 and again for a second term in 2018.

 Early life and education

 Khan was born in 1963 in Karachi to General Akhtar Abdur Rahman, the director general of the ISI under military dictator General Zia-ul-Haq.

 He earned his Master of Science in Actuarial Science and Business Administration from the University of Manitoba, Canada and later became a Fellow of the Society of Actuaries (SOA) in the United States and also a Fellow of the Canadian Institute of Actuaries (CIA), at the time of his qualification being the youngest actuary in the history of the profession.